North Dakota health insurance exchange

 By Louise Norris

-Prices are slightly higher in the North Dakota exchange than the national average.
 Health insurance carriers are conducting workshops and outreach sessions to help people learn about their options under the ACA.
 There are also 17 navigators in ND who are working to educate the public about the policies and subsidies available in the exchange.
 The state got about $1 million in federal funding to spend on ACA outreach.

 Following President Obama’s announcement in November that existing policies could be renewed into 2014 at the discretion of states and carriers, North Dakota’s Insurance Commissioner Adam Hamm decided to go along with the president’s policy cancellation “fix” and urged carriers to provide an option to renew some 36,000 individual policies that had been scheduled to terminate at the end of the year.
 Blue Cross Blue Shield of North Dakota – the state’s largest insurer – opted in December not to renew policies that had been scheduled for termination.
-Their insureds can either switch to a new ACA compliant BCBS plan, or purchase new coverage from another carrier.
+Their insureds had the option to switch to a new ACA compliant BCBS plan, or purchase new coverage from another carrier.

 The North Dakota House of Representative voted against a state-run health insurance exchange in 2011, and Gov. Jack Dalrymple’s administration reiterated that position in November 2012.
 But North Dakota is expanding its Medicaid program under a provision of the Affordable Care Act.
 Dalrymple favors the expansion, and the state House approved the measure in February 2012.
 About 29,000 uninsured people will be eligible for Medicaid under the expanded guidelines, including childless adults.